elunna/NerfHack/win/curses/Readme.txt

 Some configuration options that are specific to or relevant to the curses windowport are shown below.
-Copy any of these that you like to your nethack configuration file (e.g. .hackemrc for UNIX or hackem.cnf for Windows):
+Copy any of these that you like to your nethack configuration file (e.g. .nerfhackrc for UNIX or nerfhack.cnf for Windows):
 #
 # Use this if the binary was compiled with multiple window interfaces,
 # and curses is not the default